mecdcme/is2/README.md

 * Mysql Server 8.0 or later

 ## What you’ll build
+IS2 is a workbench that, regardless of the statistical method executed, provides the following functionalities:

+1. Upload and management of input data and metadata;
+2. Setting of variables and parameters needed by an algorithm, written in Java, R or PL/SQL;
+3. Algorithm execution;
+4. Analysis of output data and reports.

+The main concepts in the context of IS2 are:
+1. Work Session: a work session is a logical environment that allows to upload and preprocess your data.
+The system provides a set of functionalities to create new variables by transforming the existing ones, or select a subset of records and/or variables.
+2. Processing Session: by mapping initial data with standardized metadata, input data are transformed in working data.
+In this step, the user can classify and manage the information to process by: i) assigning specific roles to some variables (e.g. identification variable, classification, core variables); ii) selecting auxiliary information (if needed); iii) setting the model parameters.
+3. Run method: working data, with their standardized data structures, can be processed by one or more iterations of the statistical method.
+The result of each iteration is stored in standardized data structures (output data).
+4. Analyse output: this process step can be used to perform quality checks and/or to calculate statistical indicators to assess the outcome of each iteration.

 ## How to build
 Download and unzip the source code in your workspace `IS2_PATH`.
 Before building the application you must create a MySQL database.
 From the command line go to MySQL installation directory `MYSQL_PATH`: